byrd-laif/soilMakers/readme.md

 ### *A renewed culture of conversation; honoring personal intention within group process to create egalitarian forums.*

-**At a time of ecological and economic precarity, *'salon style'* sharing circles, offer space for rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**
+**At a time of ecological and economic precarity, *salon style* "wisdom circles", offer space for rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**

 #### *Designed to be Fun, Creative, Interactive and Resourceful.*